The best road poems selected by Dr Oliver Tearle

 possible thanks to the support we receive from readers like you across

 America in all 50 states.
+Our journalism relies on our

 readers’ generosity – your financial support has meant we can keep